akeneo/pim-community-standard/README.md

     $ curl -s https://getcomposer.org/installer | php

-### Clone Akeneo PIM project with:

-    git clone git@github.com:akeneo/pim-community-dev.git

-Now, you can go to your pim project directory.

-    $ cd pim-community-dev

-### Install Akeneo PIM dependencies with Composer
+### Create a Akeneo PIM project with Composer

-Due to some limitations of Oro Platform, you **MUST** create your database before launching composer.
+Due to some Oro Platform limitations, you **MUST** create your database before launching composer.

+Please note that you will certainly need to provide your GitHub credentials with this method, A lot of our dependencies are coming from GitHub and this reaches the max limit of 50 API calls from anonymous users.

-    $ php ../composer.phar install
+    $ php composer.phar create-project --prefer-dist akeneo/pim-community-standard ./pim-project v1.0.0-BETA2

-Note that using the "--prefer-dist" option can speed up the installation by looking into your local Composer cache.

 ### Add translation packs